 Facebook Groups used to be the easiest and cheapest way to engage an online community.
-But recent changes to Mark Zuckerberg’s facebook platform mean that’s no longer the case.
-So whether your community group is for a business, brand or band you may be evaluating options for alternatives to Facebook groups for their closed communities.
+But recent changes to Facebook mean that’s no longer the case.
+So whether your community group is for a business, brand or band you may be evaluating options for alternatives to Facebook Groups.

 With recent data scandals like Cambridge Analytica, it’s fair to assume community managers are eager to take back control of their data and work with a platform that works with them.

 Why brands are looking for alternatives to Facebook groups?